miclol/SevSegShift/README.md

   ...
 }
 ```
+`SHIFT_PIN_DS` defines the PIN the DS-PIN of the 1st Shift Register is connected to
+`SHIFT_PIN_SHCP` defines the PIN the SH_CP PIN of both Shift Registers are conncted to
+`SHIFT_PIN_STCP` defines the PIN the ST_CP PIN of both Shift Registers are conncted to

-`digitPins` is an array that stores the ShiftRegister pin numbers that the digits are connected to.
+`digitPins` is an array that stores the Shift Register pin numbers that the digits (D1, D2, D3, D4) are connected to.
 Order them from left to right.
-`segmentPins` is an array that stores the Shift Register pin numbers that the segments are connected to.
+`segmentPins` is an array that stores the Shift Register pin numbers that the segments (A, B, C, D, E, F, G, DP) are connected to.
 Order them from segment a to g, then the decimal place (if it's connected).
 If you wish to use more than 8 digits, increase MAXNUMDIGITS in SevSeg.h.